 - Frank Robotham, ABP

 How do we choose outsourced providers?
 Is it cost or service, and how can we find the right balance?
 A look at how to motivate providers to deliver a tailored service and how to make sure you get the benefit of your provider’s specialist knowledge.

 - Nigel Kotani, Solicitor, Excello Law

-- CHAIR: Patrick Maley, EVP Product Strategy and Marketing, BluJaySolutions
+- CHAIR: Patrick Maley, Chief Marketing Officer, BluJaySolutions (chair)

 Digitisation, digital transformation, disruption: these terms have become commonplace in the way we talk about technology.
 Knowing the difference between them and understanding how they relate to your logistics work could take your business to the next level.
 Discussion on how technology is transforming the logistics industry, and how to stay ahead – or else get left behind.

 - CHAIR: Simon Clark, VP of Business Development for EMEA, WiseTech Global